 “Rosei2” is certainly not a real species name and belongs into the context of Trichocereus peruvianus / Echinopsis peruviana.
 It is very similar to the dark blue Trichocereus peruvianus plants coming from Matucana and it´s possible that it was originally collected there.
 Either as seeds or as a live cutting.
 The spine color can be very variable and this clone is known to produce massive spines, which can be seen on some of the photos.

 ICARO DNA is a strain of Trichocereus macrogonus/peruvianus from Peru.
-They are collected by the reputable vendor Icaro, who has been active for many years now.
+They are collected by the reputable vendor Julio from the Icaro DNA shop, who has been active for many years now.

 Their strain is an extremely blue and spiny Peruvianus strain that comes from the Matucana region on Peru.
 Everyone who ever grew some of them knows that they are THE epitome of a non-cuzco Peruvianus.
 The shop owner Julio & his ICARO DNA shop have been around forever and just earned a reputation for their consistently great quality.